 March 2, 2021: Storm and Torbay Snowmobile Rip (14 Photos)

-On Sunday we received another 20cm snow which was followed by high winds and snow squalls into Monday.
+On Sunday we received another 20cm snow which was followed by high winds and snow squalls which persisted into Monday.
+I got the driveway cleared up with my trusty Honda 9/28 Snowblower with ease.

 Monday morning the driveway was half drifted in once again!

-Tuesday brought another 15cm of fresh snow in a storm that petered out and cleared off beautifully mid afternoon.
+Tuesday brought with it another 15cm of fresh snow in a storm that petered out and cleared off beautifully by mid-afternoon.

-With my driveway clearing complete for the third day in a row and our road not yet plowed I decided to take Project REV out for my first ever Torbay snowmobile rip.
+With driveway clearing finished for the third day in a row and our road not yet plowed I decided to take Project Powertek REV out for my first ever Torbay snowmobile rip.

-Crazy to think that I've been here 6 years and often take the bike or Argo but hadn't explored the area on Sled.
+Crazy to think that we've been here six years, while I often ride the bike or Argo leaving from the house, I've never explored the area on snowmobile.

-Snow conditions were excellent with lots of deep drifted snow all along the open areas near the airport fence.
-I got to break trail all the way to the gravel pit which was fun and no stucks!
+Snow conditions were excellent with plenty of deep drifted snow in the open areas bordering the airport fence.
+I got to break trail all the way to the gravel pit which was fun and thankfully without getting stuck!

-I did manage to sink the sled on the sharp turn after the gravel pit as snow was deep and I couldn't maintain speed due to the fence and tree line.
-A quick bit of digging and lifting the rear end over had the machine out in no time.
+I did manage to sink the sled on the sharp turn after the gravel pit as snow was deep and I couldn't keep momentum due to the turn, fence and tree line.
+A quick bit of digging and lifting the rear end sideways had the machine out in no time.

-A few days of storms cleared of beautifully and sets us up well for a weekend of adventures!
+A few days of winter storms have cleared off beautifully and sets us up for a weekend of adventures!

 Cheers, MIKE